YishTish/text/README.md

 Known to work in RequireJS, but should work in other AMD loaders that support the same loader plugin API.

+This specific fork includes a new hook that allows to change the url for calling the HTML files just before the AJAX call is made.
+The trigger for this change was the need to add the 'base/' prefix in case of Karma testing, while keeping the original location for regular execution

 ## Docs

 See the [RequireJS API text section](http://requirejs.org/docs/api.html#text).